ptgott/one-newsletter/ROADMAP.md

 # ROADMAP

-## Can be done after deployment:
+After verifying that the application can send emails while deployed, do the following:

+1. Need to remove references to a `cleanupInterval` in test configs.

+1. The links fetched via `linkSelector` are likely to be relative.
+Make sure the application fills in scraped links with a website's base URL if this is missing.

+1. Add a “-test” flag, which instructs the application to read the user config and open a sample email body in a local browser, skipping any database reads/writes.
+This way, a user can make sure their config is correct without having to wait for the application to generate a newsletter.

+1. Some sites, e.g., thekitchn.com, detect automation tools via the `User-Agent` header and refuse to show content if this is the case.
+Note that it’s often easy to bypass this restriction by using a `User-Agent` header copied from a legit Chrome request.
+But is that okay/legal?

+1. Account for the possibility that some sites are dynamic.
+Maybe use a headless browser for all requests, rather than Go's HTTP client?

+1. Provide an opt out option for users, to prevent mis-sent email issues!
+This probably means exposing an HTTP API.

+1. Consider providing an option to update user configs via HTTP endpoint.

+1. Add more documentation:

-1. Document all configuration options in the README
+   - Document all configuration options in the README
+   - Update the README to describe the architecture of the application (what each package does and how they work together).
+   - Make sure there's an adequate `doc.go` for every package.

 1. Come up with a release process (i.e., to make it easier for people to use this without building from source).
 Change the module name to `www.github.com/ptgott/divnews`, including in all imports.
 Currently it's set to `divnews`.

 1. Add a Makefile with “test-unit” and “test-e2e” targets

-1. Add more documentation:

-   - Update the README to describe the architecture of the application (what each package does and how they work together).
-   - Make sure there's an adequate `doc.go` for every package.

 1. Consider using the lowest common ancestor approach shown [here](https://www.benawad.com/scraping-recipe-websites) to find lists of links automatically without requiring the user to specify this via a CSS selector.